gojek/clickstream-web/docs/how-to-guides/send-qos0-event.md

 # Send a QoS0 Event

-To send an event as a QoS0 event, include the event name in the `instant` array inside `classification` property of `event` configuration option while initialising clickstream.
+To send an event as a QoS0 event, include the event name in the `instant` array inside `classification` property of `event` configuration option while initializing clickstream.

 ```js
 import { Clickstream } from "@gojek/clickstream-web"